Updated: Nov 4, 2020

 This week one of our favorite law firm clients contacted us to ask us to help enforce a county court possession order which had been made as long ago as 19th January 2019.
 You know the above saying – possession is only 9/10th’s of the law and the extra 1/10th is what is needed to complete the process, law assignment.
 But we say that getting that last 1/10th is tedious and inefficient.
 Justice is not served with this level of delay in the court system.

 Take a look at the Order below – on the basis it gives no information as to the parties and you will see that the application for permission to transfer to the High Court was made on 22nd May 2019 in the Willesden County Court.

 It has taken Willesden County Court until 17th July 2019 to grant permission for the Claimant to enforce its Order.

-What’s the impact of this timeline?
+What is the impact of Possession?

-For the Claimant it is a delay of 22nd May to 17th July 2019 for a judge to give permission for the transfer.
+For the settlement agreements, claimant it is a delay of 22nd May to 17th July 2019 for a judge to give permission for the transfer.
 That is 57 days of delay.
 With average rents in London averaging £371 per week based on the Homelet Index – that’s a loss of rent of £52.96 per day in mesne profits (or rent), which in turn tots up to £3018 as a loss in rent waiting for the Court to exercise its discretion to transfer up to the High Court.